 Most individuals have fragile nails that may easily break off.
 Hair on the scalp and body may be sparse (hypotrichosis).
 Some individuals may develop excessive amounts of keratin in hair follicles causing rough, cone-shaped bumps (papules) on the skin.
 Affected individuals may also exhibit excessive perspiration (hyperhidrosis) associated with an unpleasant (malodorous) odor.
 Some individuals experience the accumulation of calcium with the skull causing the affected tissue to harden (intracranial calcification).

-The CTSC gene regulates (encodes for) the production of a specific type of enzyme (lysosomal protease) known as cathepsin C. The protein is expressed at high levels in various immune cells and certain bodily areas affected by PLS.
+The CTSC gene encodes for the production of a specific type of enzyme (lysosomal protease) known as cathepsin C. The protein is expressed at high levels in various immune cells and certain bodily areas affected by PLS.
 These include the tightly packed cells, known as epithelial cells, that form the protective outer layer of the skin (epidermis), such as of the palms, soles, and knees, as well as certain cells of the gums (gingiva).
 Several different alterations of the CTSC gene have been detected in affected kindreds.
 Certain alterations may result in almost complete loss of cathepsin C enzymatic activity in individuals with the disease-or relatively reduced activity of the enzyme in some family members who carry a single altered copy of the gene (heterozygous carriers).

 Researchers believe that other factors in addition to alterations in the CTSC gene are necessary for the development of Papillon-Lefèvre syndrome.
 Most likely, defects in the immune system, specifically white blood called neutrophils or natural killer cells are involved.
 Neutrophils play a role in helping the body fight off infection, especially bacterial and fungal infections.
 Natural killer cells help to fight off viruses.
-However, research into such factors has not led to consistent findings and more research is necessary to understand the underlying mechanisms that lead to the development of Papillon-Lefèvre syndrome.
+However, research into such factors has not led to consistent findings and more research is necessary to understand the underlying mechanisms that lead to the development of clinical manifestation s observed in Papillon-Lefèvre syndrome.

 Papillon-Lefèvre syndrome inherited in an autosomal recessive manner.
 Most genetic diseases are determined by the status of the two copies of a gene, one received from the father and one from the mother.
 Recessive genetic disorders occur when an individual inherits two copies of an abnormal gene for the same trait, one from each parent.
 If an individual inherits one normal gene and one gene for the disease, the person will be a carrier for the disease but usually will not show symptoms.
 The risk for two carrier parents to both pass the altered gene and have an affected child is 25% with each pregnancy.
 The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
 The chance for a child to receive normal genes from both parents is 25%.
 The risk is the same for males and females.